 The only big beast we encountered during this small expedition was a wild buffalo.
 I was scared only after.
 Realizing that said buffalo was not attached.

 Well yes, I'm used to rice paddies, I didn't think about it at first.
 We're in a nature reserve, here!
 The animals are free.
 It can be as dangerous as a monitor, a wild buffalo...

 Two hours of walking in full sun.
 But the ride is worth it.

 Jerome, my guide diving on the Pascha...is in the game.
 And our adorable guide ranger stops regularly to show us the natural curiosities of the island: edible fruits imprisoned in a gourd, whose name I have forgotten.
 Water hens hiding in the mangrove.
 The holes dug by the female monitors, where they lay their eggs.
 A monkey hanging high in a tangle of branches.

 At every turn of the trail, I watch, hoping for a monitor.
 But no. Nothing.
 Another hen of water.

 My soul Indiana Jones and my bravery begin to melt under this ruthless sun.
 We share the sips of water that remain at the bottom of the bottles.
 When the walk ends, it is with happiness that I find the ranger's memories hut, where I do not buy any wooden figurine with the effigy of the dragons, but where I get a boost of energy. shade, sipping an almost fresh Coke.

 A tip to our guide and here we are ready to re-embark on the Pascha.
 I am a bit sad.
 Because it's also my last day in the Komodo archipelago ...

-But I still have some things to show you.
-Because the bastards with teeth are not only terrestrial, in the corner: there are plenty under water too.
-(Indiana Jones, get out of this body!)
+But I still have a few things to show you.
+Because the beasts with teeth aren't just land creatures around here, there are plenty underwater too.
+(Indiana Jones, get out of that body!)